nvdaes/clipContentsDesigner/addon/doc/da/readme.md

   confirmation.
 *	Added Emulate copy and Emulate cut commands, which could be assigned from

   the Input gestures dialog.

 *	Added a dialog to configure the Emulate copy and Emulate cut functionalities at installation.
-This allows to add the control+c and control+x commands to copy and cut, and be asked if you want to replace
+This allows to add the control+c and

-  the clipboard contents when pressing these keystrokes.

 *	Fixed documentation for script_add (Windows+NVDA+c).